Meditation Reduced The Opioid Dose She Needs To Ease Chronic Pain By 75%

 "So much of it does lie within me," she says.

-Bobb accepts she may never be completely pain-free, but now feels she has control over the discomfort.
+Bobb accepts that she may never be completely pain-free, but now feels she has control over the discomfort.

 She has reduced her opioid dose by 75%.
-She says she still benefits from a small, maintenance dose of the medication.
-And her doctors say that for her the benefits of the medicine outweigh the potential harms.
+She says she still benefits from a small maintenance dose of the medication.
+And her doctors say that for her, the benefits of the medicine outweigh potential harms.

-In the midst of an opioid epidemic, Pamela Bobb's story may seem unlikely.
-But many people who've taken opioids for a prolonged period have similar stories.
-And, last month, the Department of Health and Human Services released new guidelines, urging doctors to take a deliberate approach to lowering doses of opioids for chronic pain patients.
+In the midst of an opioid epidemic, Bobb's story may seem unlikely.
+But many people who have taken opioids for a prolonged period have similar stories.
+And last month, the Department of Health and Human Services released new guidelines urging doctors to take a deliberate approach to lowering doses of opioids for chronic pain patients.

 The guidelines point to the potential harms of forcing patients off the medications.

 "The goal is not necessarily to get off of all opioids but to reduce it to a dose [that is] safe," Adm.
-Brett P. Giroir, a physician and assistant secretary for health at HHS told NPR.
-We asked him about Pamela Bobb's case.
+Brett P. Giroir, a physician and assistant secretary for health at HHS, told NPR.
+We asked him about Bobb's case.
 He is not her doctor, but after hearing her story he said, "The fact that she's been able to reduce her opioids substantially is a success story."

 Giroir says this kind of comprehensive approach that includes alternative therapies "could be a model for what we want to do nationwide."
-He points out that, earlier this year, the Centers for Medicare & Medicaid Services proposed covering acupuncture for Medicare patients who have chronic lower back pain.
+He points out that earlier this year, the Centers for Medicare & Medicaid Services proposed covering acupuncture for Medicare patients who have chronic lower back pain.

 As the evidence accumulates, Giroir says, there will be more attention placed on covering alternative therapies.

-A 2017 Gallup poll found that 78 percent of people would prefer to try other ways to address their physical pain before they take pain medication.
+A 2017 Gallup Poll found that 78% of people would prefer to try other ways to address their physical pain before they take pain medication.

-And doctor groups such as the American College of Physicians recommend that doctors offer more non-pharmacological treatments to pain patients, such as those who have chronic lower back pain.
+And doctors groups such as the American College of Physicians recommend that doctors offer more nonpharmacological treatments to pain patients, such as those who have chronic lower back pain.

-Yet, a paper published last year finds most insurers have not adopted policies that are consistent with these guidelines, and many don't pay for coverage of these services.
-An accompanying editorial, argues it's time for that to change.
+Yet, a paper published last year finds that most insurers have not adopted policies that are consistent with these guidelines, and many don't pay for coverage of these services.
+An accompanying editorial argues that it's time for that to change.

-It's clear, when it comes to tackling pain, it takes all the tools in the toolkit.
+It's clear that when it comes to tackling pain, it takes all of the tools in the toolkit.
 And when it comes to opioids, the approach needn't be all or nothing.
-Pamela Bobb says she's learned that, for her, the combination of medicine plus mind-body therapies works best.
+Bobb says she has learned that, for her, the combination of medicine plus mind-body therapies works best.